Looking for the best mechanical pencil for your kids to use at school?

 1 Stabilo Easyergo 1.4mm Mechanical Pencil

-One of Stabilo’s line of writing instruments designed to encourage proper finger placement with indentations for fingers and thumb on the grip.
+Stabilo’s line of writing instruments is designed to encourage proper finger placement with indentations for fingers and thumb on the grip.
 The barrel is wide to make the pencil easier to control, and it comes in a simple, colorful design that should appeal to kids.
 The 1.4 mm lead is twice as thick as the standard to help avoid breakage.

 Stabilo Easyergo 3.15mm Mechanical Pencil

-For younger children, Stabilo also makes a 3.5 mm model that is perfect for when your kids are just starting out learning how to draw and write their first letters.
+For younger children, Stabilo also makes a 3.5 mm model that is perfect for when your kids are just learning how to draw and write their first letters.
 This is one of our top choices for left-handed writers in The 10 Best Pencils for Kindergarteners.

 2 Lamy ABC Mechanical Pencil